awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

 1. Wait for the job to complete\.

    You must wait until the job output is ready for you to download\.
-If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic or specified an Amazon SNS topic when you initiated a job, Amazon Glacier sends a message to that topic after it completes the job\.
+If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic or specified an Amazon SNS topic when you initiated a job, Glacier sends a message to that topic after it completes the job\.

-   You can also poll Amazon Glacier by calling the `describeJob` method to determine the job completion status\.
+   You can also poll Glacier by calling the `describeJob` method to determine the job completion status\.
 Although, using an Amazon SNS topic for notification is the recommended approach\.

 1. Download the job output \(archive data\) by executing the `getJobOutput` method\.

    You provide the request information such as the job ID and vault name by creating an instance of the `GetJobOutputRequest` class\.
-The output that Amazon Glacier returns is available in the `GetJobOutputResult` object\.
+The output that Glacier returns is available in the `GetJobOutputResult` object\.

    ```
    GetJobOutputRequest jobOutputRequest = new GetJobOutputRequest()